 "The programme enabled me to create some space for reflection"

-Josephine, a new Head Teacher in a school that has been through a lot of changes, reflects on why she wanted a mentor: “For me it was a personal development tool to ensure that, as a leader, I continue to develop and sharpen my skills.”
+Josephine, a new Head Teacher in a school that has been through a lot of changes, reflects on why she wanted to join the programme: “For me it was a personal development tool to ensure that, as a leader, I continue to develop and sharpen my skills.”

-Bill, a Senior Vice President, became a mentor because he wanted to give back to the education community.
+Bill, a Senior Vice President, joined the programme because he wanted to give back to the education community.
 “Education has been fundamental in helping me to achieve my life goals and this was a great opportunity to get connected to leaders in schools to provide help for developing the skills needed as they move from management to leadership.”

 Josephine says of Bill, “He will navigate me through and that’s what’s been really helpful.
 In school you reel from one thing to another which is hard because it’s so hands on and operational”.
 Josephine says it is difficult to be strategic and “he has kept me on that path.”